Mexican American folklore

-People of Spanish descent have been living in the southwestern part of the United States since Mexico had been a colony of the Spanish empire prior to 1821.
+Mexican American folklore refers to the tales and history of Chicano people who live in the United States.
+People of Spanish descent, or Chicano people, have been living in the southwestern part of the United States since Mexico had been a colony of the Spanish empire prior to 1821.
 Mexico gained independence in the aftermath of the Mexican war of independence.
 Following the Mexican–American War, “most of this area, almost half of Mexico's northern territory, was ceded to the United States, and approximately 80,000 Spanish-Mexican-Indian people suddenly became inhabitants of the United States”.
 After the war, the United States acquired a huge chunk of land and, as a result all of the Mexican nationals living in the area were now part of the United States.
 Citizens of the U.S. began flooding into the area to find land to live on.